ea1fsc/telegram-dapnet-bot/docs/operator.md

 - Not publishing `.env` or `data/`.
 - Telling users the bot `@username`, that they need a DAPNET subscriber, and that they must use a Nextcloud **app password**.
 - Approving only people you trust: their calendars are fetched with credentials stored on **your** server.

-PagerBot in `PagerBot/` is historical reference.
-Do not run it as the product.